manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 | ![img](Icons/roadHogChassis.png) | ![img](Icons/hellGoatBikeChassis.png) | ![img](Icons/quadChassis.png) | ![img](Icons/cicadaCarChassis.png) | ![img](Icons/loaderChassis.png) |
 |:---:|:---:|:---:|:---:|:---:|

+### Note
+Sadly, renaming the types of parts in ***VehicleSlotType*** currently has issues.
+TFP has code that hardcodes the parts slots name, so you change the name of the vehicle slots, it will create issues.
+I'll check if I can do something about that, but in the meantime just keep the vehicle slots the same name as the default ones on the MiniBike.
+You can still make custom parts with changes to their properties (faster, more robust, etc...).
+**IMPORTANT**: Because of that issue, you should always create vehicles from parts instead of spawning them with the Spawn Entities window, otherwise you can end-up with parts that are not meant for the vehicle, and therefore have problems.

 ### Professional High-Powered Bike Parts
 Professional High-Powered versions of the minibike parts, in order to build High-Powered Bikes or other Vehicles.